[ Home –> Site FAQ ]

 a chance to share information I have, collect new information I am interested in, and a

-chance to experiment with new HTML/CSS/JavaScript
+chance to experiment with new HTML, CSS, JavaScript, and PHP

 techniques.
 I do not plan to advertise in the future although I may set up a donation program